Hans Zimmer

-Hans Florian Zimmer ([ˈhans ˈfloːʁi̯aːn ˈtsɪmɐ]; born 12 September 1957) is a German film score composer and music producer.
-He has won two Oscars and four Grammys, and has been nominated for two Emmys and a Tony.
-Zimmer was also named on the list of Top 100 Living Geniuses, published by The Daily Telegraph.
+Hans Florian Zimmer ([ˈhans ˈfloːʁi̯aːn ˈtsɪmɐ]; born 12 September 1957) is a German film composer and music producer.
+He has received numerous accolades, including two Academy Awards, a BAFTA Award, three Golden Globe Awards, and five Grammy Awards as well as nominations for seven Emmy Awards.
+Zimmer was also named on the list of Top 100 Living Geniuses, published by The Daily Telegraph in 2007.

 His works are notable for integrating electronic music sounds with traditional orchestral arrangements.
 Since the 1980s, Zimmer has composed music for over 150 films.
-He has won two Academy Awards for Best Original Score for The Lion King (1994), and Dune (2021).
-His works include Gladiator, The Last Samurai, the Pirates of the Caribbean series, The Dark Knight trilogy, Inception, Man of Steel, Interstellar, and Dunkirk.
+He has won two Academy Awards for Best Original Score for The Lion King (1994), and for Dune (2021).
+His works include Gladiator (2000), The Last Samurai (2003), the Pirates of the Caribbean series (2006–2011), The Dark Knight trilogy (2005–2012), Inception (2010), Man of Steel (2013), Interstellar (2014), Dunkirk (2017), No Time to Die (2021), and the Dune series (2021–).

 Zimmer spent the early part of his career in the United Kingdom before moving to the United States.
 He is the head of the film music division at DreamWorks Pictures and DreamWorks Animation studios and works with other composers through the company that he founded, Remote Control Productions, formerly known as Media Ventures.
-His studio in Santa Monica, California has an extensive range of computer equipment and keyboards, allowing demo versions of film scores to be created quickly.
+His studio in Santa Monica, California, has an extensive range of computer equipment and keyboards, allowing demo versions of film scores to be created quickly.

-Zimmer has collaborated on multiple projects with directors including Ridley Scott, Ron Howard, Gore Verbinski, Michael Bay, Guy Ritchie and Christopher Nolan.
+Zimmer has collaborated with Christopher Nolan on six films starting with Batman Begins (2005).
+He has also worked on multiple projects with directors including Ridley Scott, Ron Howard, Gore Verbinski, Michael Bay, Guy Ritchie, Denis Villeneuve, and Tony Scott.